ericd9799/CS725_HW7/NOTEBOOK.md

 The graph below represents percentage of population for rural areas in South America countries with access to basic sanitation service.
 ![alt text](Basic_Sanitation_SouthAmerica.PNG "Basic Sanitation Service for South American Countries")

 I combined the datasets of both charts aboved to be able to compare the access to basic drinking-water services versus sanitation.
-After combining the data, I had to think of a way to present the data in a meaningful way.
-I came to a conlusion of using small multiple line charts to present both the change over year for access to basic drinking-water service and basic sanitation for each South American country.
+By combining the data, the question changed to, how does access to basic drinking-water services compare to basic sanitation services in rural areas of South American countries?
+After combining the data, if all the points were plot onto a graph, there would be too many lines.
+Thus, I decided to generate a graph for each country.
+With this, I decided to use small multiples to present all the graph at once.
 ![alt text](SmallMultiple.png "Access to Basic Drinking-Water Service vs. Access to Basic Sanitation")

 # References